Learn / Blog / Article

 I’m sure you’ve read about customer onboarding email sequences or campaigns before.
 These are great, and many people do them.
 But we decided to do things a little differently here.
 Another stroke of genius perhaps…

-Instead of sending emails to the users who didn’t activate, trying to get them to go back into the app, we decided to send them emails asking them why they didn’t document any CPD.
+Instead of sending check-in emails to the users who didn’t activate, trying to get them to go back into the app, we decided to send them emails asking them why they didn’t document any CPD.

 These emails would be sent 1 hour after the user triggered the event ‘Set up qualification’, which hadn’t triggered the event ‘Evaluated an activity’ since: